IC Markets vs Finpro, for 2024

 In this part of our comparison of IC Markets and Finpro we'll check whether either of their mobile apps tick all the boxes.

 Overall, we rate the user-friendliness of both apps as better than average.

-Although most brokers do OK in this area, there are some bad apples out there.
+While most brokers are good at this, there are some poor ones.
 If you type 'Emerging markets' into the search box, the software will find all Emerging market ETFs, even if the name doesn't begin with 'emerging'.
-If you only ever traded US stocks and start typing 'Apple', will the AI show you the Apple stock or the obscure Irish stock Applegreen?
+If you have only traded US stocks, and you start typing 'Apple', will the software show you either the obscure Irish stock Applegreen or the Apple stock?

 IC Markets vs Finpro - Awards

-IC Markets have won numerous industry awards over the time they have been running as an online trading platform.
-We detail the most notable awards for IC Markets here.
+IC Markets have won several industry awards over the years they have been operating as an online trading platform.
+We list the most notable awards for IC Markets here.

 IC Markets vs Finpro - Frequently Asked Questions

 IC Markets vs Finpro - Headquarters And Year Of Founding

 IC Markets was founded in 2007 and has its headquaters in Australia.

 Finpro was founded in 2008 and has its head office in GRENADINES.